-Candidate Statements must be submitted in an electronic format, or pay \$100 extra!!
+Candidate Statements must be submitted in an electronic format or pay \$100 extra!!

-The Elections Department encourages candidates to submit their statements on a memory disk or send via e-mail to gail.pellerin@santacruzcounty.us

-- ONE signed hard copy must be filed by the deadline.
-Hard copy content will prevail. - Format all text flush left and execute and save italics within the file. - Santa Cruz County requires candidates to submit their statements in a readable electronic format, otherwise the candidate will be charged an extra \$100.
+- E-mail your statement to gail.pellerin@santacruzcounty.us or bring in on a thumb drive. - File ONE signed hard copy by the deadline. - Format all text flush left and execute and save italics within the file. - Limit statement to no more than 3 paragraphs.

 Payment: The statement may be paid for by check made payable to the County Clerk or cash if the candidate is using personal funds and will not be reimbursed through their campaign committee.
-The fee shall be paid at the time candidates file their Declarations of Candidacy if the candidate wants to have the county print and/or post the statement.
+The fee shall be paid at the time candidates file their Declarations of Candidacy if the candidates want to have a statement printed in the County Voter Information Guide.

-If the Candidate's Statement is withdrawn by 5pm on August 14, 2017 (or by August 17, 2017, if there is an extension) the fee will be refunded in full.
+If the Candidate's Statement is withdrawn by 5 p.m. on August 12, 2019 (or by August 15, 2019, if there is an extension) the fee will be refunded in full.